Zoology is one of the most interdisciplinary subjects in science.

 We also recommend students to recognise the importance of developing a solid science background (not only in biology but also in subjects such as chemistry, physics, geology or geography) and mathematical, statistical and computing skills.

-Suggested papers for Zoology majors
+See here for a list of suggested papers for Zoology majors

 Have a look at the map below to see where your qualifications might take you.
 You can click on the qualifications to find out more information.